The novelty of food trucks is that they pop up all around town to deliver hungry customers in-person food.

 In order to reach as many people as possible, you'll want to set up online accounts on all food delivery services.
 Grubhub, Uber Eats, Doordash, and Postmates are very popular as well as others, like Chownow.
 Covering all of your bases will mean your reach is farther.
 As a vendor, each website will cost a fee for use as well as take commission from all incoming orders.
 It's well worth the money when online sales start to roll in.

 Many customers are aware that delivery platforms take part of your money when they use a mobile app.
-That's why it's important to have a delivery option on your own website that utilizes your own drivers.
+That's why it's important to have an online menu on your own website.
 Your customer base wants to support you in the best way they can and being able to easily order on a smartphone from any given platform will boost customer support and customer satisfaction.
 See if any of these food delivery services offer a free version trial, so you can get a feel for if the platform works for you.

 The versatility of food trucks could be considered a downfall when it comes to delivery.
 It's hard to execute effective marketing campaigns much less establish a delivery zone if you don't have a place that you're repeatedly using as your home base.
 As a restaurant owner, you need to decide when and where your food truck will be operating during the pandemic, so it's easy for the third-party platforms you're using for delivery to find you when they come to pick up a takeaway.